raptorxcz/Rubicon/README.md

 ## CLI

-Rubicon cli can generate mocks for every protocol in folder.
-Script runs through every swift file and find every protocol definition.
+Rubicon CLI can generate mocks for every protocol in folder.
+Script runs through every swift file and finds every protocol definition.
 Result is printed at standard out.

 example: